-One in five adults are diagnosed with a mental health condition every year.
-One in 17 people have a serious mental illness such as schizophrenia or bipolar disorder.
-In addition to someone directly experiencing a mental illness, the family, friends and communities are also affected.
+One in five adults is diagnosed with a mental health condition every year.
+One in 17 people has a serious mental illness such as schizophrenia or bipolar disorder.
+In addition to someone directly experiencing a mental illness, the family, friends, and communities are also affected.

 Half of mental health conditions begin by age 14, and 75% of mental health conditions develop by age 24.
 The normal behavioral changes of someone’s adolescent years may mask or mimic symptoms of a mental health condition.
 Engagement and support are crucial to improving outcomes and increasing the chance of recovery.Get Help Now

 Mental health includes emotional, psychological, and social well-being.
 It affects how we think, feel, and act.
 It also helps determine how we handle stress, relate to others, and make life choices.
 Mental health is important at every stage of life, from childhood through our adult years.

 Over the course of your life, if you experience mental health problems, your thinking, mood, and behavior could be affected.
 Many factors contribute to mental health problems, including:

 • Family history of mental health problems